Programs and Services

 By 2050, there will be 82 million Americans over 65 and 19.4 million over 85.

 The Future of the Disability Housing Market Conference was held in 2011, jointly sponsored by Inglis, the Federal Reserve Bank and the Disability Opportunity Fund.
 The Conference brought together Philadelphia-area professionals in the community development and disability sectors seeking state-of-the-art tools and approaches to raise capital and develop housing for people with disabilities.

 To provide affordable, accessible independent living opportunities, Inglis Housing Corporation partners with other developers such as 1260 Housing Development Corporation, Diamond and Associates, Regan Development Corporation, Pennrose Properties and many more quality developers.

-Our latest project, Inglis Gardens at Belmont opened this summer - check out our news coverage here!.
-These 80 new safe, accessible, affordable apartments in an integrated community sit on 3.8 acres next to Inglis House (formerly the Carlene Apartments), at 2560-2564 Belmont Avenue.
-Forty units in the two-building complex Accessibility-Plus units, meaning that they exceed the standard design specs for compliance with the Americans with Disabilities Act (such as 40" inch doorways instead of the ADA compliant 36" inch to accommodate larger motorized wheelchairs).
+Our latest project, Inglis Gardens at Belmont opened in 2016 - check out our news coverage here!.
+These 80 new, safe, accessible, affordable apartments in an integrated community sit on 3.8 acres next to Inglis House (formerly the Carlene Apartments), at 2560-2564 Belmont Avenue.
+Forty units in the two-building complex are Accessibility-Plus units, meaning that they exceed the standard design specs for compliance with the Americans with Disabilities Act (such as 40-inch doorways, instead of the ADA compliant 36-inch, to accommodate larger motorized wheelchairs).

 To learn more about current market rate units available today, apartment locations, housing partners and apartment availability or to fill out a Pre-Application form, or for current market rate units available today: please call 1-866-246-4547 or contact Janice Matthews at 215-581-0712, or email us at firstname.lastname@example.org